oneloveipfs/DTube-IPFS-Bot/README.md

 # DTube IPFS Discord Bot

 DTube IPFS Discord bot enables Discord server members to obtain the IPFS hash of a DTube video at a specified resolution, fetches the video and pins video to local IPFS node (where this bot is hosted).
+Also pins DSound audio files.

 #### Dependencies required